 Talk to me, East Bay.
 Do you like to head out to the country to pumpkin fields on genuine farms?
 Do you prefer little patches within your part of town?
 Or do you just head to the grocery store for your gourds?

 Over the years, I have noticed that the range of Bay Area pumpkin patches are all over the map (as are the patches themselves).
-My preference is to get in, get out, and get a perfect pumpkin picture so I only head out to the farm if I have a whole day to kill (like I have this coming Monday thanks to BUSD teacher work day).
+My preference is to get in, get out, and get a perfect pumpkin picture so I only head out to the farm if I have a whole day to kill (like I have Monday 10/13 thanks to BUSD teacher work day).

 First, the fabulous half-day farms:

 A drive out to the (925) and you can enjoy the Clayton Valley Farm near Walnut Creek.
 Train rides, hay maze, activity zone for kids, and a few farm goodies as well.
 Super fun.
 Open Oct 1 – 31, 2010 from 9am – 8pm (playland closes at dusk, train has reduced hours).
 Playland with straw maze and play structures costs $7 for kids; FREE for adults and babies under 12 months.
 Barnyard play area costs $5 per child.
 Pumpkin train costs another $2.50 per person.
-Live scarecrow costume contest is on Oct 12th.
 Pumpkins cost extra.

 Out in Livermore, G&M Farms will get you lost in a corn maze.
-Weekends feature pony rides, pedal carts, and a barnyard blaster (huh?).
+Weekends feature pony rides, pedal carts, and a barnyard blaster (huh, what’s that?).
 Voted best pumpkin patch and corn maze by Diablo Magazine, hours and prices vary.

 Also in Livermore, Joan’s Farm comes highly recommended by our contributor, Rebecca.
 She tells us that the pony rides and wagons made it tons of fun for her little ones.
 Bonus activities include: maze, Old West Town, hay ride, farm animals, and gem panning.
 No admission price.
-Open daily 9am-6pm.
+Open daily 9am-6pm through October.
 Cash only.